 Accessibility

 I help make websites work for everyone.
-I'm a senior accessibility specialist at the Government Digital Service (GDS), part of the UK Cabinet Office.
+I'm a senior accessibility specialist at the Government Digital Service (GDS).

 WCAG refers to the Web Content Accessibility Guidelines to levels A and AA, unless stated.